|

 in the mid 1990's at Bridgeport Airport.

-In 1987, my wife and I discovered the sport of Road Rallying,
+In 1987, Vera and I discovered the sport of Road Rallying,

 a competitve motorsport involving a driver and navigator following